 Read today’s announcement in full on the Ofgem website

-Ed Dodman, director of regulatory affairs at Ombudsman Services, which runs the Energy Ombudsman scheme, welcomed the news.
-He said:
+Ed Dodman, director of regulatory affairs at Trust Alliance Group, which runs the Energy Ombudsman scheme, welcomed the news.

 “This reduction in the price cap is good news for the millions of UK households currently on default tariffs but shouldn’t discourage people from shopping around for better deals.